Lichtenstein's sandgrouse

-Lichtenstein's sandgrouse (Pterocles lichtensteinii) is a species of bird in the Pteroclidae family, which is named after Martin Lichtenstein.
-They are nomadic, mostly nocturnal birds, which drink before dawn and after dusk.
+Lichtenstein's sandgrouse (Pterocles lichtensteinii) is a species of sandgrouse in the family Pteroclidae.
+It is named after the German naturalist Martin Lichtenstein.
+A small, closely barred bird of stony deserts and arid hills, it ranges across northern and eastern Africa, the Middle East and south-western Asia to Pakistan.
+It is nomadic and mostly nocturnal, drinking before dawn and after dusk.

-Range
+Description

+Lichtenstein's sandgrouse is a small, stocky sandgrouse about 25 cm long and weighing 175–250 g.
+It lacks the elongated central tail feathers of some other sandgrouse, and both sexes are closely barred blackish on a buff ground, above and below.

+Distribution and habitat

-The species is found over a wide region, from near the equator in Kenya, through the Middle East to Afghanistan.
-In Africa it is besides found in Algeria, Chad, Djibouti, Egypt, Eritrea, Ethiopia, Libya, Mali, Mauritania, Morocco, Niger, Senegal, Somalia, Sudan and Uganda.
-In Asia it is also found in Iran, Iraq, Jordan, Oman, Pakistan, Palestine, Saudi Arabia, Israel, the United Arab Emirates and Yemen.
+Lichtenstein's sandgrouse has a very large range, covering some 18200000 km2 across Africa and south-western Asia.
+It is found from near the equator in Kenya north and east through the Middle East to Afghanistan and Pakistan.
+In Africa it occurs in Algeria, Chad, Djibouti, Egypt, Eritrea, Ethiopia, Libya, Mali, Mauritania, Morocco, Niger, Senegal, Somalia, Sudan and Uganda; in Asia it occurs in Iran, Iraq, Israel, Jordan, Oman, Pakistan, Palestine, Saudi Arabia, the United Arab Emirates and Yemen.